CYBAVO/android_wallet_sdk_sample/docs/sdk_guideline.md

 ## Notice

-- Old version `String pinCode` was deprecated, use `PinSecret` instead.
+- Old version `String pinCode` is deprecated, use `PinSecret` instead.

   `PinSecret` advantages:
-    1. much more secure
+    1. Much more secure
-    2. compatible with NumericPinCodeInputView
+    2. Compatible with NumericPinCodeInputView
-    3. certainly release the PIN code with API
+    3. Certainly release the PIN code with API

 - `PinSecret` will be cleared after Wallet and Auth APIs are executed.
 If you intendly want to keep the `PinSecret`, call `PinSecret.retain()` everytime before APIs are called.